midu16/must-gather-singleton/README.md

 `must-gather-singleton` is a tool for collecting entire cluster stack data in a compact aggregated `must-gather` file.

-## Prerequisites
+## Container Prerequisites

-Ensure that you have the following prerequisites installed and configured:
+The Containerfile ensures the following prerequisites installed and configured:

 - Python 3.x
 - Kubernetes Python client (kubernetes package)
 - OpenShift Python client (openshift package)
 - Proper access to the Kubernetes or OpenShift cluster

+## Container Build Instructions

+> podman build .

 ## Functionality